-Swimming with Stingrays in Moorea Updated: 10.04.2017
+Swimming with stingrays in Moorea is so much fun!

-Alan and I have cruised the South Pacific four times, and on each sailing, we look forward to connecting with these gentle sea creatures.
+Alan and I have cruised the South Pacific five times, and on each sailing, we look forward to connecting with these gentle sea creatures.
 And if we had to pick one location in French Polynesia that’s a favorite, swimming with stingrays in Moorea would be at the top of the list.

 At Moorea’s small pier, palm trees sway overhead, shading handicraft booths displaying black pearl jewelry, tropical printed sarongs and other trinkets.
 It’s a good spot to browse until time to board a smaller boat for the ride out to swim with stingrays in the crystal clear waters of Moorea’s lagoon.

 Motu Island and Snorkeling Adventure is a 6-hour excursion that includes lunch on a tropical islet with plenty of time for communing with stingrays.
 The Silversea excursion also provides snorkeling equipment and the boat has a covered top for sun protection.
 Restroom facilities are available on the islet and on the boat.

-Swimming With Stingrays in the Moorea Lagoon
+Meeting Stingrays in the Moorea Lagoon

 On the 45-minute ride to the lagoon from the pier, the boat stops for guests to take photos of the mountainous scenery at Opunohu and Cook’s bays.
 A guide offers insight into life on Moorea and talks a bit about the island’s history.

-Arriving at the lagoon, most of our fellow passengers don snorkeling masks and fins but Alan and I opt for fins only.
+Arriving at the lagoon, most of our fellow passengers put on snorkeling masks and fins but Alan and I opt for fins only.
 We’re here to play with our favorites rather than snorkel.
 And Alan is anxious to test out the Olympus TG-4 Waterproof Camera that we purchased for this trip.

 Stingrays appear quickly as the group of snorkelers disperses around the boat.
 The ballet between humans and stingrays has begun.